gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the user guide section on the [`init` plugin](userguide/build_init_plugin.html) for more information.

+### Included builds of composite build now share build cache configuration

+Previously, each build within a composite build used its own build cache configuration.
+Now, included builds, and their `buildSrc` builds, automatically inherit the build cache configuration of the root build.
+This makes managing build cache configuration for composite builds simpler and effectively allows better build cache utilization.

+Included builds may still define build cache configuration in their `settings.gradle` file, it is just no longer respected.

+The `buildSrc` build of the root project continues to use its own build cache configuration, due to technical constraints.
+However, the `buildSrc` build of any included build will inherit the build cache configuration from the root build.
+For more on configuring the build cache for the root `buildSrc` build, please see [the Userguide section on this topic](userguide/build_cache.html#buildCacheBuildSrc).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.